Srujan-D/DPVO_Stateless/Stateless_README.md

 5. Currently, slam.terminate() is called only after the server receives the last frame (denoted by timestamp = -1).
 Check if we need to call this after every frame/every few frames.
 6. Store the outputs (pointcloud, etc.) on server side instead -- check where exactly to store them [DONE]
 7. Testing (lots of it)
+8. If sending poses, timestamps, etc to client, then encode it before sending.